Break Free From Plastic

 Our coastlines are among the most impacted by plastic pollution in the world.
 Be part of the solutions!TAKE ACTION

-September 21, 2017 (MONTREAL) – Following a week-long beach clean up on Freedom Island, a critical wetland habitat and Ramsar site spanning 30 hectares in Manila Bay – one of the worst areas for plastic pollution in the Philippines, Greenpeace has exposed the companies most responsible for plastic pollution after an audit of plastic waste was conducted.
+Manila, 22 September 2017 – A week-long beach clean up has exposed the companies most responsible for plastic pollution after an audit of plastic waste conducted on Freedom Island, a critical wetland habitat and Ramsar site spanning 30 hectares in Manila Bay – one of the worst areas for plastic pollution in the Philippines.

-The Greenpeace Philippines audit, the first of its kind in the country, revealed that Nestlé, Unilever, Procter and Gamble, and Colgate Palmolive are among the top ten contributors of plastic waste discovered in the area, contributing to the 1.88 million metric tonnes of mismanaged plastic wastes in the Philippines per year.
-These companies have various well-known brands sold in Canada that are also found in the Philippines such as Nescafe and Nestea, Dove and Knorr, Downy and Tide, and Colgate and Palmolive, respectively.
-In some cases these products are found in different packaging formats than products sold in the Philippines.
+The Greenpeace Philippines and #breakfreefromplastic movement audit, the first of its kind in the country, revealed that Nestlé, Unilever, and Indonesian company PT Torabika Mayora are the top three contributors of plastic waste discovered in the area, contributing to the 1.88 million metric tonnes of mismanaged plastic wastes in the Philippines per year .

 “When we throw something away, there is no ‘away’.
 The Philippines is the third biggest source of plastic ocean pollution because global corporations are locking us into cheap, disposable plastics, rather than innovating and finding solutions,” said Abigail Aguilar, Campaigner for Greenpeace Philippines.